mfmezger/DL4CV/README.md

 ## Installation with Docker

-It is necessary to install Docker to start the Backend.
+It's necessary to install Docker to start the Backend.
 You can download docker here: https://www.docker.com/ To start the backend if docker is installed
 ```docker-compose up --build -d```